ITAR and EAR Compliance and Modern Product Development (Part III)

 Systems engineering: an organizing structure

 For some defense electronics manufacturers, systems engineering is a known discipline.
 However, if you are new to defense, you may not currently practice systems engineering.
-Systems engineering is interdisciplinary and provides a wholistic approach to managing complex systems over the entire lifecycle.
+Systems engineering is interdisciplinary and provides a holistic approach to managing complex systems over the entire lifecycle.
 Systems engineering ensures requirements and system validation considers the complete-use cases and problems, providing customer and stakeholder focus.
 If you do not already have systems engineering, consider adding this function to your team, states Mark during our discussion.
 “Systems engineering brings benefit to all the processes, from requirements management to testing, new technology insertion, end-of-life component bridge plans, and more.”

 If you need a review on how ITAR and EAR regulations apply to the tools and systems you use in product work, read our first blog.
 If you need a simple assessment tool to track how solutions do against your compliance requirements, go to the second blog and download the Excel assessment workbook.

-Ready to investigate modern PLM that will meet your compliance needs and give you competitive advantage in all markets?
+Ready to investigate modern PLM that will meet your compliance needs and give you a competitive advantage in all markets?
 Learn about our offering here and then schedule a call to tell us about your business needs.